The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 Maui Honeymoon Itinerary

 The average honeymoon is eight days, so we’re giving you a sample eight-day itinerary.
-Of course, if you can stay longer than you’ll have more than enough to do.
+Of course, if you can stay longer, then you’ll have more than enough to do.

 So stay longer if you can — trust me!